GetStream/awesome-saas-services/README.md

 [Intercom](https://intercom.com) - Intercom makes customer messaging products for sales, marketing, and support teams, connected on one platform.

 [Desk](https://desk.com) - Customer support software that makes customers happy.

+## DNS

+[Amazon Web Services (AWS) Route 53](https://aws.amazon.com/route53/) - Amazon Route 53 is a highly available and scalable cloud Domain Name System (DNS) web service.
+It is designed to give developers and businesses an extremely reliable and cost effective way to route end users to Internet applications.

+[Cloudflare](https://cloudflare.com) - Cloudflare speeds up and protects millions of websites, APIs, SaaS services, and other properties connected to the Internet.
+Our Anycast technology enables our benefits to scale with every server we add to our growing footprint of data centers.

+## Database Hosting

+[Compose](https://compose.com) - Backups, replication, complete monitoring.
+Three essentials of a production database deployment.
+Spend your time building apps, and let Compose worry about production database operations.

+## Design

+[Invision](https://www.invisionapp.com/) - The world's leading prototyping, collaboration & workflow platform.

+## Social Media

+[Buffer](https://buffer.com) - Buffer shares your content at the best possible times throughout the day so that your followers and fans see your updates more often.
+Get the most out of each post.

+[Crowdfire](https://crowdfireapp.com) - Crowdfire provides a dashboard for users to manage their Twitter, Linkedin and Instagram accounts on the fly.

+[ManageFlitter](https://manageflitter.com/) - ManageFlitter provides you with a set of easy to use tools to empower you to work smarter and faster with Twitter.